-After Hurricane Harvey, Will Houston Public Schools be Charterized?
+After Hurricane Harvey, Will Houston Public Schools Be Charterized?

 After all, Houston is where the infamous Knowledge is Power Program (KIPP) charter school network got its start.

 KIPP is known for two things: draconian discipline and high attrition rates.
 Even those kids who do well there often don’t go on to graduate from college.
-Two thirds of KIPP students who passed the 8th grade still haven’t achieved a bachelor’s degree 10 years later.
+Two-thirds of KIPP students who passed the eighth grade still haven’t achieved a bachelor’s degree 10 years later.

 Moreover, its methods aren’t reproducible elsewhere.
 The one time KIPP tried to take over an existing public school district and apply its approach without skimming the best and brightest off the top, it failed miserably ― so much so that KIPP isn’t in the school turnaround business anymore.

-Yet, the charter network, one of the largest such chains with 209 schools nationwide, has one of the best propaganda departments in the industry.
+Yet the charter network, one of the largest such chains, with 209 schools nationwide, has one of the best propaganda departments in the industry.
 They pass off inhumanity to children as “rigor” and gloss over inability to teach difficult students as “high standards.”

 Will Texas lawmakers be swayed by powerful charter operators to use the current catastrophe as a business opportunity to gobble up the existing school system?